 Approximately 200 patients per day receive external beam irradiation resulting in a combined total of more than 40,000 external radiotherapy treatments per year.
 In addition, approximately 300 radioactive implants are performed annually, including more than 120 prostate seed implants per year.

-Integral to the department is a board-certified physics staff comprises a PhD-level and 5 master's-level physicists as well as 8 dosimetrists.
+Integral to the department is a board-certified physics staff which comprises 20 physicists (Ph.D. & MS) as well as 17 dosimetrists.
 The physics staff functions both clinically and academically to ensure a broad spectrum approach to medical education.

 A sound clinical foundation in the principals of normal tissue tolerance to radiation and tumor dose-response is stressed in basic instruction in radiation biology.

 A basic science experience is necessary to ensure continued development of new technologies for the advancement of patient care.
-A multidisciplinary approach with the staff PhD radiobiologist, Department of Pathology, and director of Cancer Cell Biology and Genetics emphasize translation of basic science work to the clinical care of patients.
+A multidisciplinary approach with the staff AHNCI Cancer Biologist, Department of Pathology, and director of Cancer Cell Biology and Genetics emphasize translation of basic science work to the clinical care of patients.
 Exciting opportunities include instruction in oncogene expression, as well as tumor evolution.
 The residency program is affiliated with the Allegheny-Singer Research Institute.

-The National Surgical Adjuvant Bowel and Breast Project, one of the largest cancer study groups in the United States, collaborates with us and provides unique opportunities for instruction and participation in national multicenter cooperative trials.
+The National Surgical Adjuvant Bowel and Breast Project, one of the largest cancer study groups in the United States, is headquartered at AGH and collaborates with us and provides unique opportunities for instruction and participation in national multicenter cooperative trials.